-You can find one of our thirty-four different locations near you!
+You can find one of our thirty-five different locations near you!

 The most distinguishing trait of any babydoll is the skirt that flows down from the bra.
 These can be a variety of styles as some expose the midriff and others cover it.
 They’re most commonly made out of mesh or lace but do come in other materials such as different kinds of netting, satin, etc. They’re generally more conservative than teddies and rompers but on par with chemises.
 Some babydolls have adjustable straps and others don’t, but this is not difficult to identify because they’re generally over the shoulders.
 This is a common trend throughout most lingerie with the exceptions being gowns and robes with corsets and bodystockings less likely to have them.
 Some sort of panty is usually included.
 Check out our Lovely Floral Lace Up Sheer Babydoll or Classic Lace Flyaway Babydoll for some exquisite style.

 Often thought to be identical, it’s not hard to mix up corsets and bustiers.
 They have two major differences.
 First, corsets tighten up intending to give you curves making for a smooth aesthetic look.
 Bustiers generally won’t give the same kind of curves because they’re more focused on pushing up the breasts and creating cleavage.
 The other major difference is bustiers are generally shorter than corsets which more characteristically have the lace-up back but it’s also seen on bustiers.
 Others feature adjustable straps like most other lingerie.
 Check out our Earth Angel Bustier because white isn’t just for brides.
 Or shine brighter than diamonds with the Zebra Sequin Corset.